carpentries-incubator/introduction-to-conda-for-data-scientists/setup.md

 > cd introduction-to-conda-for-data-scientists
 ~~~

 Alternatively, you can always "right-click" and "create new folder" on your Desktop.
+All the
+commands that are run during the workshop should be run in a terminal within the
+`introduction-to-conda-for-data-scientists` directory.